zaphyr-org/documentation/repositories/1.x/session.md

 ```

 > [!NOTE]
-> The file handler does not create the storage directory automatically.
-You have to create the directory manually.
+> Since v1.1.2, the file handler will automatically create the storage directory if it does not exist.
+In previous
-> Also, the storage directory must be writable by the web server!
+> versions, you have to create the storage directory manually.

 #### Configuring the file handler session lifetime